Trending Articles

 As my mother would always remind us, children, this life of ours on earth, short or long, is but a preparation period, the springboard to eternity.
 How we fare in the structure of eternal life will be determined not only by Jesus’ death and resurrection, but by every thought, word, and deed we perpetrated during the time we spent on earth.

 Sean Hampsey is an author, singer/songwriter and has 10 albums and 7 books to his credit.
-A retiree at eighty-five, he is passionate about his faith and keen on embracing the Sacraments, especially the Holy Mass and Perpetual Adoration.
+A retiree at eighty-five, he is deeply passionate about his faith.
 Sean lives in New South Wales, Australia.
-He is happy to be contacted at: [email protected]

 I remember a childhood story in which God, about to destroy Earth because of humanity's wrongdoing, looked down, saw the lilies of the field praying for mankind, and extended the end of time.
 It was my wife's desire to attend daily Mass that led us to the nearby Carmelite Monastery.
 I was immediately struck by the pervasive stillness and a sense of tranquility.
 Through the grilled gates, these nuns looked like God's lilies on earth.
 As I was introduced to their daily life, I was surprised to learn that the sisters make vestments, altar breads, and greeting cards.
 They even stitch their own habits, grow their own fruits and vegetables, and look after the other elderly sisters.
 Most of the day is spent in silence, which helps them to open up to the Lord and pray.
 The sisters even meet up twice a day to talk and share.
 The power of prayer and its impact dawned upon me.
 The Church has a rich tradition of prayer, through which we deeply connect with God, whether it's through attending Mass, reciting the Rosary, or simply taking a few moments to reflect on God's presence in our lives.
 The experience of visiting the Carmelite Monastery was truly humbling.
 It helped me reflect on the power of prayer and the importance of dedicating one's life to serving others, and left me with a sense of peace and renewed faith.